-The indicators used by the researcher to measures the variables under consideration returned values that were both positive and statistically significant (P: 0.000 < 0.05; F: $F{observed}1874.748 > F{critical}3.85$; unstandardized coefficient of 1.204 and a Correlation of 0.651) and these results are enough to assert and conclude that "Financial Inclusion is a Panacea for attaining Sustainable Development in Developing Countries like Nigeria.
-If the government, its agencies and machineries of government are sincere and pursue vigorously the financial inclusion of its citizens by not just defining and making policies of financial inclusion but ensure strict implementations and follow-up of such policies then attaining sustainable development of the economy in line with the United Nations Sustainable Development Goals and lifting the over 80 million plus Nigerian citizens that are living in abject poverty according to Nigerian Bureau of Statistics report of 2020 out of poverty.
+The indicators used by the researcher to measure the variables under consideration returned values that were both positive and statistically significant (P: 0.000<0.05; F: Fobserved1874.748>Fcritical3.85; unstandardized coefficient of 1.204 and a correlation of 0.651); these results are sufficient to assert and conclude that "Financial Inclusion is a Panacea for attaining Sustainable Development in Developing Countries like Nigeria".
+If the government, its agencies, and machineries of government are sincere and vigorously pursue financial inclusion of their citizens by not merely defining and making policies of financial inclusion but rather also ensure their strict implementations and follow-up, sustainable development of the economy will be attainable, in line with the United Nations' Sustainable Development Goals, as will be lifting the more than 80 million Nigerian citizens living in abject poverty according to the Nigerian Bureau of Statistics report of 2020 out of these conditions.